Skip to main content

 Rhubarb

 Growing rhubarb in containers during the winter is possible, so long as you have a large enough pot to accommodate the plant.
 With rhubarb, depth is more important than width (depending on how many you want per pot) because of its large root system.
-You want to make sure you select pots or containers that are sturdy, have good drainage, and are at least twenty inches deep.
+You want to make sure that you select pots or containers that are sturdy, have good drainage, and are at least 20 inches deep.
 To the same effect, the soil should be designed for good draining to avoid drowning or rotting the plant.
-A healthy rhubarb could live and produce for up to ten years if you play your hand right.
+A healthy rhubarb could live and produce for up to 10 years if you play your hand right.

-They’re relatively easy to care for outdoors, and not much more difficult grown indoors in pots.
+Rhubarbs are relatively easy to care for outdoors, and not much more difficult grown indoors in pots.
 The growing conditions are relatively the same, but you want to be sure to water close to the soil near the leaves so that the rhubarb can absorb the water as easily as possible.
-If you find your soil is having trouble with water retention, you can add a thin layer of mulch on top.
+If you find that your soil is having trouble with water retention, you can add a thin layer of mulch on top.

 Harvested peas